-Service Bus adheres to the SOA principles of building coarse-grained, loosely coupled, and standards-based services, creating a neutral container in which business functions can connect service consumers and back-end business services, regardless of the underlying infrastructure.
+Service Bus adheres to the SOA principles of building coarse-grained, loosely coupled, and standards-based services.
+These services create a neutral container in which business functions can connect service consumers and back-end business services, regardless of the underlying infrastructure.
 The following figure illustrates the role of Service Bus as a service intermediary in an enterprise IT SOA landscape.

 Figure 1-1 Service Bus Intermediary

 The following diagram illustrates the primary functional areas of Service Bus, including virtualization, messaging, security, configuration, and runtime management.

 Adaptive messaging provides flexible message handling and manipulation between clients and services.
 For example, a client sends a SOAP message over HTTP through Service Bus, which in turn transforms the message and invokes a back-end EJB.
 Or a client sends a REST/JSON message over HTTP, and Service Bus transforms the message and invokes a back-end SOAP/XML service (or uses any of the available adapters).
 Adaptive messaging also supports a variety of communication patterns such as request/response, synchronous and asynchronous, split-join, and publish/subscribe.
 It supports different patterns for inbound and outbound messages in a single message life cycle.

 Service Bus ensures service security at all levels, based on Oracle Platform Security Services and Oracle Web Services Manager (OWSM) for web services.
 You can plug in custom or third-party security components.
 Built-in capabilities allow flexibility in implementation by enabling security at the following levels:

 Transport-level security, including SSL, basic authorization, and custom security credentials